-|Rahul Mehrotra||Professor of Urban Design and Planning, Harvard University, Massachusetts, USA|
+|Rahul Mehrotra||Chair of the Department of Urban Planning and Design, Harvard University, MA, USA|

 |David Satterthwaite||Editor, Environment and Urbanization and Senior Fellow, International Institute for Environment and Development, London, UK|

-|Amir Bashir Bazaz||Consultant, Indian Institute for Human Settlements, India|
+|Amir Bashir Bazaz||Senior Lead - Practice, Indian Institute for Human Settlements (IIHS), India|

 |Amlanjyoti Goswami||Head, Legal & Regulation, Indian Institute for Human Settlements, India|

-|Kavita Wankhade||Lead – Practice, Indian Institute for Human Settlements, India|
+|Chandni Singh||Research Consultant – Practice, Indian Institute for Human Settlements (IIHS), Bengaluru, India|

-|Junaid Ahmad||Country Director, World Bank India|
+|Junaid Ahmad||Country Director, World Bank India, India|

 |Adriana Allen||Professor, Development Planning and Urban Sustainability at Bartlett Development Planning Unit, University College London, UK|

-|Xuemei Bai||Professor of Urban Environment and Human Ecology, Australian National University, Canberra, Australia|
+|Xuemei Bai||Distinguished Professor, Urban Environment and Human Ecology, Fenner School of Environment and Society, Australian National University, Australia|

 |Michael Cohen||Director, Studley Graduate Program in International Affairs, Professor of International Affairs, Milano School of International Affairs, The new School, New York, USA|

-|Bert de Vries||Professor, Copernicus Institute of Sustainable Development, Utrecht University, The Netherlands|
+|Bert de Vries||Professor, Copernicus Institute of Sustainable Development, Utrecht University, Netherlands|

-|David Dodman||Acting Head, Human Settlements Group; team leader, cities and climate change: International Institute for Environment and Development, London, UK|
+|David Dodman||Director, Human Settlements Group, International Institute for Environment and Development, London, UK|